SomeRanDev/reflaxe.CPP/README.md

 Now, normally this isn't a problem as Haxe automatically compiles the C++, and most Haxe users can work with frameworks and libraries that have already done the heavy lifting.
 However, not every project has such a luxury.
 If you're looking to target C++ exclusively with your Haxe project and want a bit more ease in using/creating C++ code, this might be the project for you.

-**Haxe to "Unbound C++"** attempts to resolve the aformentioned issues by converting Haxe to C++ in the simpliest way possible. _Instead of garbage collection,_ modern smart pointers are used. _Instead of nullability,_ the `optional<T>` type is used.
+**Reflaxe/cxx** attempts to resolve the aformentioned issues by converting Haxe to C++ in the simpliest way possible. _Instead of garbage collection,_ modern smart pointers are used. _Instead of nullability,_ the `optional<T>` type is used.
 C++ templates are used to translate anonymous structures and dynamic types.
 In general, modern C++ types are used to translate Haxe code to how it would be written if it were written in C++ to begin with.

 ## What are the benefits?